Stan: going further

 1

-Whenever in the mathematical notation a latent random variable is defined using an equality (“\(=\)”), input it in the transformed parameters block.
+Whenever in the mathematical notation a latent random variable is defined using an equality (“\(=\)”), and you want to have it as part of the output, write it in the transformed parameters block.

 2

-Whenever in the mathematical notation a latent random variable is defined using a distribution statement (“\(\sim\)”), input it in the model block.
+Whenever in the mathematical notation a latent random variable is defined using a distribution statement (“\(\sim\)”), write it in the model block.

 Running MCMC